-People seek therapy for a wide variety of reasons, from coping with major life challenges or childhood trauma, to dealing with addictions to dealing with mental health problems.
+People seek therapy for a wide variety of reasons, from coping with major life challenges or childhood trauma to dealing with addictions to dealing with mental health problems.

 Individual therapy is considered to be an essential part of addiction treatment for most people.
-Addiction is much more than a physical dependence, even after detox has been completed, and physical dependence is no longer present, addicts are still at high risk of relapse.
+Addiction is much more than physical dependence, even after detox has been completed, and physical dependence is no longer present, addicts are still at high risk of relapse.

-Factors like stress, triggers, and social isolation can create ongoing, almost irresistible, urges to relapse.
+Factors like stress, triggers, and social isolation can create ongoing, almost irresistible, urge to relapse.
 Individual counselling can help you learn to regulate your emotions effectively, work on relapse prevention tools and enable you to develop helpful interpersonal skills.

 There are various approaches that might be used in individual counselling for addiction, no one approach is suitable for all addicts.
 The right counselling treatment plan will be tailored to your own individual needs and goals.